 As a bonus, the 7567 features a robust 74 Whr battery that should last upwards of four hours, depending on the workload.
 This makes it a great back to school laptop for gamers who need a machine that'll last through classes and then help secure Victory Royale once homework is done.

 What makes one laptop more attractive than another in the eyes of a gamer?
 Is it light weight, for portability in between LAN parties?
 How about high-end hardware to facilitate the fastest frame rates?
 Surely connectivity matters.
 External displays, gaming peripherals and direct-attached storage can make you forget you’re even using a notebook.
 Or maybe value is what matters most.
 For a low-enough price, we’re all willing to compromise on graphics quality, right?
 Right?

 Of course not, which is why the best builders cram in as much processing muscle as possible, even when money is tight.
 And at the top of the range, desktop-class components in mobile enclosures set new performance records with every generation.

 We run the following tests to measure performance and productivity on gaming laptops:

 - PCMark 10 Express

-For gaming, we use the built-in benchmarks on Shadow of the Tomb Raider, Total War: Warhammer II, and Tom Clancy's Ghost Recon: Wildlands.
-Tests are performed at 1080p using the highest available graphics preset, with V-sync and G-Sync disabled.
-All tests are run multiple times to ensure that thermal throttling doesn't occur.
+For gaming, we use the built-in benchmarks on The Division 2, Total War: Warhammer II, and Metro Exodus.
+Tests are performed at 1080p using the highest available graphics preset, with V-sync and G-Sync disabled, unless the laptop in question is packing a higher resolution display (and the hardware to support playing at higher resolutions).
+In that case we'll generally test at FHD and QHD, or QHD and 4K.
+All tests are run multiple times to ensure that thermal throttling doesn't occur and to eliminate outliers/erroneous results.
 In the event that scores drop on subsequent tests, the lower (throttled) scores are used.

 Some online stores give us a small cut if you buy something through one of our links.
 Read our affiliate policy for more info.